statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 ### 11:50
 I'm now testing the singularity container with only running quandenser.
 There is a problem with the working directory, but I'll find a way to fix it (probably something with my config)

+### 14:00
+I found some things to think about when doing the nextflow pipeline.

+The batch file list seems to have trouble with relative paths, but when I add the full paths to the file, it works fine.

+Empty rows in the batch files will crash the nextflow pipeline.
+I'm thinking of adding a small part which checks for empty rows and removes them.